hyzok-su/even-valence-remeshing/README.md

 The weaver generation process includes:
 - Pair IN points and OUT points in 1-ring neighbors of every CENTER
 - Connect IN--CENTER--OUT
-- Move CENTER points randomly along the normal direction
+- Move CENTER points in random orders along the normal direction
 - Sort the orders of CENTER points by simulated annealing

 ![UUV Mapping](./docs/SA.gif)